Glenn Altschuler received his PhD in American History from Cornell in 1976 and has been an administrator and teacher at the university since 1981.

 While dean he has continued to do research and teaching.
 His year-long survey of Popular Culture in the United States, 1900–Present is one of the most popular courses at Cornell.
 Professor Altschuler has been an animating force in the American Studies Program and has been a strong advocate on campus for high-quality teaching and advising.
 In 1998, he became the Thomas and Dorothy Litwin Professor of American Studies.
 In 2006, he was named a Stephen H. Weiss Presidential Fellow, Cornell's most prestigious award for undergraduate teaching.

-From 2009-2013, Professor Altschuler also served as Vice President for University Relations, with responsibilities for articulating and overseeing strategies related to communications, government relations, and land grant affairs.
+From 2009 to 2013, Professor Altschuler also served as vice president for university relations, with responsibilities for articulating and overseeing strategies related to communications, government relations, and land grant affairs.

 Professor Altschuler has won several awards for teaching and undergraduate advising at Cornell.
 He is the recipient of the Clark Teaching Award, the Donna and Robert Paul Award for Excellence in Faculty Advising, the Kendall S. Carpenter Memorial Award for Outstanding Advising, and the 2006 Stephen H. Weiss Presidential Fellowship for effective, inspiring and distinguished teaching of undergraduate students.

 On July 5, 2017, Professor Altschuler presented "'The Future Belongs to Those Who Tell the Best Stories': Advocacy Techniques in Great American Trials" as part of the School of Continuing Education and Summer Sessions' free summer events series.